 We are HUGE proponents of powerful websites at Wired Impact.
 After all, it’s what we do all day long.
 We’ve seen organizations use their new site as a launchpad to grow, expanding their audience and then keeping it active and engaged.

-If your nonprofit is gaining momentum (or hoping to), but finding it difficult to spread awareness without a *good* website, a new website might just change your whole world.
-And no, unfortunately, a social media account does not serve the same purpose as a website for nonprofits, nor do they carry the features and functionality that growing nonprofits need.
+If your nonprofit is gaining momentum (or hoping to), but finding it difficult to spread awareness without a good website, a new website might just change your whole world.
+And no, unfortunately, a social media account does not serve the same purpose as a website for nonprofits.
+Social platforms can change their algorithms or policies at any time, and they don’t carry the features and functionality that growing nonprofits need.
 When used correctly, a powerful website with nonprofit tools and built-in design features can make spreading awareness and building a following for your cause much simpler.

 Spreading Awareness With Your Website